SAP-samples/teched2023-XP263/exercises/GoogleCloudPlatform/ex2.2/README.md

 ![New View](images/V_Product_Sales_Country.png)

-### Step by Step Solution Guide
+### Step-by-Step Solution Guide

 Refer to the provided solution below for a detailed, step-by-step guide on how to complete Exercise 1.

 1. 👉 Open your [SAP Datasphere](https://a4d7e443-c962-4380-a0cb-53e3d6aca317.ap11.hcs.cloud.sap/dwaas-ui/index.html#/home) using the provided credentials.

-      Your user is associated with unique space (TECHED_\<USER_NO>) where you can work and create your data artifacts.
+      Your user is associated with a unique space (TECHED_\<USER_NO>) where you can work and create your data artifacts.

       ![New View](images/SAPDatashpere.png)

-2. 👉 Go to SAP Datasphere Data Builder and create New Graphical View
+2. 👉 Go to SAP Datasphere Data Builder and create a New Graphical View

       ![New View](images/V_Data_Builder.png)